 - performing quality assurance of our scholarships and programme

-The Director and Head of the programme is Professor Jukka Rantanen.
+The Head of programme is Professor Jukka Rantanen.

-The Executive Committee consists of the chairmen of Research & Innovation Committees at the Department of Pharmacy and the Department of Drug Design and Pharmacology and the head of the programme.
+The Executive Committee consists of the deputy heads of department for research at the Department of Pharmacy and the Department of Drug Design and Pharmacology and the head of programme.

 The Executive Committee has the following members: